-- Their requirement to submit a written response within 10 calendar days of receiving notification from Passport Health Plan by Molina Healthcare. - In their response, the Practitioner must explain the discrepancy, may correct any erroneous information and may provide any proof that is available.

-• The Practitioner's response must be sent to Molina Healthcare, Inc. Attention: Credentialing Director at PO Box 2470, Spokane, WA 99210
+- Their requirement to submit a written response within 10 calendar days of receiving notification from Passport by Molina Healthcare. - In their response, the Practitioner must explain the discrepancy, may correct any erroneous information, and may provide any proof that is available. - The Practitioner's response must be sent to Molina Healthcare, Inc. Attention: Credentialing Director at PO Box 2470, Spokane, WA 99210

-Upon receipt of notification from the Practitioner, Passport Health Plan by Molina Healthcare will document receipt of the information in the Practitioner's credentials file.
-Passport Health Plan will then re-verify the primary source information in dispute.
+Upon receipt of notification from the Practitioner, Passport by Molina Healthcare will document receipt of the information in the Practitioner's credentials file.
+Passport will then re-verify the primary source information in dispute.
 If the primary source information has changed, correction will be made immediately to the Practitioner's credentials file.
 The Practitioner will be notified in writing that the correction has been made to their credentials file.
-If the primary source information remains inconsistent with the Practitioner's information, the Credentialing department will notify the Practitioner.
+If the primary source information, the Credentialing department will notify the Practitioner.